 I’m an adult student violin player in the advanced group which Joe conducts.
 Joe brings out the best all the players!
 He is clear in his instructions and his explanations.
 Joe has an excellent rapport with all students.

 I currently hold a Bachelors of Music in Cello Performance and a Bachelors of Music in Music Theory and Composition from Jacksonville University, and a Masters of Music in Cello Performance from Denver University.
 I have worked extensively with some of the top cellists and musicians in the country, including Matthew Zalkind, Jurgen deLemos, Shannon Lockwood, Rachel Barton Pine, and Daniel Morganstern.
-I have been teaching private and group lessons for more than four years.
+I have been teaching private and group lessons since 2016 and performing professionally since 2009.

 I taught my first lessons while persuing my undergraduate degree, taking on some of my own private teacher's students when they were out of town.
 I also held a few students of my own on the side.
 I began teaching full time in 2015.